mustafaakgul/drf-base/README.md

 * Name Collections with Plural Nouns -> So, instead of https://mysite.com/post/123, it should be https://mysite.com/posts/123, GET /cars/123, POST /cars, GET /cars
 * Use Status Codes in Error Handling -> Informational Responses, Redirects, Client-side errors, Server-side errors
 * Use Nesting on Endpoints to Show Relationships and Nested Serializers and Related Data -> https://mysite.com/posts/postId/comments, You should avoid nesting that is more than 3 levels deep as this can make the API less elegant and readable
+    * /users // list all users
+    * /users/123 // specific user
+    * /users/123/orders // list of orders that belong to a specific user
+    * /users/123/orders/0001 // specific order of a specific users order list
 * Use Filtering, Sorting, and Pagination to Retrieve the Data Requested -> https://mysite.com/posts?sortBy=createdAt&sortOrder=desc&limit=10&offset=0
 * Use SSL for Security -> https://mysite.com/posts
 * Return Error Details in the Response Body ->